Wireless Energy Transfer Beamforming Optimization for Intelligent Transmitting Surface: System Model

+is the radiation profile of the antenna elements.
+It is worth mentioning that the channel model presented here neglects any coupling between the feeder and the ITS arising from their close physical proximity.
+Accounting for these effects would necessitate an alternative modeling approach.
+Consequently, we select the simulation parameters in Section~\ref{sec:numericalAnalysis} to reduce the impact of mutual coupling on the results.

 Finally, we consider a full illumination strategy in which the radiation patterns of the feeder's antennas are directed to the center of the ITS, as shown in Fig.~\ref{fig:systemModel}.a.
+The feeder's antennas are placed in the vertices of a regular polygon whose circumscribed circumference has radius $r_a$ (see Fig.~\ref{fig:systemModel}.b) and its center is aligned to that of the ITS at a distance $\delta_a$ (see Fig.~\ref{fig:systemModel}.a).
+Adjacent elements, as shown in Fig.~\ref{fig:systemModel}b in the ITS are spaced $\delta$ units apart along both the $x-$ and $y-$axes.
 A more detailed discussion of alternative illumination strategies can be found in \cite{Jamali.2021}.
-The feeder's antennas are placed in the vertices of a regular polygon, with side length $\delta_a$, whose circumscribed circumference has radius $r_a$ and its center is aligned to that of the ITS (see Fig.~\ref{fig:systemModel}.b).
-Adjacent elements in the ITS are spaced $\delta$ units apart along both the $x-$ and $y-$axes.